v2fly/v2fly-github-io/docs/en_US/config/transport.md

 :::tip
 When `followRedirect` is specified in [Dokodemo-door](protocols/dokodemo.md) and `sockopt.tproxy` is empty, the value of `sockopt.tproxy` will be set to `"redirect"`.
 :::

+> `mptcp`: true | false

+Whether to enable Multipath TCP (only for Linux).

+* `true`: MPTCP is turned on.
+If the host on the other side doesn't support MPTCP, MPTCP will fall back to using TCP.
+* `false`: MPTCP is turned off.

+When this item does not exist, the system default setting is used.
+Can be used for inbound and outbound connections.